 Speaking at the function, H.E.
 Pan Sorasak, Minister of Commerce, said that RCEP plays a key role in the integration of ASEAN into the world economy, promoting sustainable economic growth, environment, and resilience, and resisting the trend of anti-globalization and protectionism.

 The RCEP free trade agreement entered into force on January 1, 2022.
-The regional trade pact comprises 15 Asia-Pacific countries including 10 member states of the Association of Southeast Asian Nations (ASEAN) — Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and — and their five trading partners, namely China, Japan, South Korea, Australia and New Zealand.
+The regional trade pact comprises 15 Asia-Pacific countries including 10 member states of the Association of Southeast Asian Nations (ASEAN) — Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam — and their five trading partners, namely China, Japan, South Korea, Australia and New Zealand.

 Cambodia’s exports and imports to RCEP countries have increased thanks to the trade preferences under this mega-regional trade pact, said H.E.
 Penn Sovicheat, Spokesperson at the Ministry of Commerce, yesterday.